Documentation

 Cursor

-Add the server to .cursor/mcp.json in your project root (or ~/.cursor/mcp.json for a global config):
+Add the server to .cursor/mcp.json in your project root, or to ~/.cursor/mcp.json for a global configuration:

 {